 One of the great tenets of modern cybersecurity is that protections work best when tailored to the specifics of the targeted resource.
 This white paper provides an overview of the various mobile app security methods including per-app VPN, containers, and micro-segmentation.

 Enterprises wanting to deploy mobile apps to staff, customers and other stakeholders face real security threats—especially as these apps address sensitive functions like banking and home security.
 How to mitigate these threats?
-Get answers
+Get answers in this insightful report from industry expert Edward Amoroso, Founder & CEO of TAG Cyber.

 Written by Dr. Edward Amoroso, the former SVP & CSO of AT&T, this white paper is first in a five-part series that discusses mobile app security for IT professionals.